 Unused detection circuits must have the "LOOP + OUT" to "LOOP + IN" and "LOOP - OUT" to "LOOP - IN" terminals wired together to prevent open circuit faults from being reported.
-Links are supplied fitted to these terminals.

-The devices on the new detection loop should be added to the original configuration file using the Loop Explorer 2 configuration programme and downloaded to the panel.
+The devices on the new detection loop should be added to the original configuration file using the Loop Explorer configuration programme and downloaded to the panel as described in section 7.3.
 If this is not done the panel will report unexpected devices on loop 2.

 CAUTION - If an Autolearn is done to detect the devices on the additional loop, any previous configuration such as location text that had been allocated to the existing devices on the original loop will be erased.
-For this reason, it is preferable to update the control panel configuration via a PC using the Loop Explorer 2 configuration programme.
+For this reason, it is preferable to update the control panel configuration via a PC.